Ivanhoe, Victoria: Geography

 The Yarra River forms the southern boundary of the suburb, with a golf course and a narrow riparian strip reserve.
 Darebin Creek runs along the western boundary of the suburb.

 Facilities

 The Ivanhoe shopping centre strip along Upper Heidelberg road is of local historical and social significance.
-Some buildings were built in the 19th century, but most are form the period 1915-1940.
+Some buildings were built in the 19th century, but most are from the period 1915–1940.

 Ivanhoe Library & Cultural Hub was completed in February 2021.
 The state-of-the-art building includes a modern accessible library, an art gallery, conference and meeting spaces, maternal and child health consulting suits, an informal theatrette and a cafe.
 It has also incorporated a major redevelopment of the existing heritage listed town hall.
 Its value is stated as $31 million.
 Banyule U3A use it as one of its venues.
 Ivanhoe Library is managed by Yarra Plenty Regional Library.

 Hatch Contemporary Arts Space is managed by Banyule City Council but closed in early 2021.